konKeramaris/series-airdate-updater/README.md

 ``` bash
 python3 update-series-list/update-series-list.py --lambdaname <function-name> --filename <txt-file-name>
 ```
-where `<txt-file-name>` is a text file that has your series titles (one per line).
+where `<function-name>` is the name of the Lambda function you have previously created and `<txt-file-name>` is a text file that has your series titles (one per line).
 This script will read the list of TV series from `<txt-file-name>`  retrieve their ids and then update the Lambda Environment variables with the appropriate values.
 You can run again this script if you want to add/remove more series.

 You can also retrieve the current Lambda series list and save it on a file by doing:
 ``` bash
 python3 update-series-list/update-series-list.py --getserieslist --filename <txt-file-name>
 ```